 How It All Got Started

 I started the Backyard Beans and Grains Project (BBGP) in 2008 as a response to the challenge of incorporating locally-grown staple foods into the diet.
 Whatcom County (and Western Washington in general) produces a large variety of vegetables, berries, dairy products, and to a lesser degree, fruits, fish and meat.
 The missing element, especially for vegetarians, those on low income, or those with dairy allergies, is a variety of storable, high-quality vegetable protein sources, i.e. dry legumes and grains.
 When I started this project I was just an ambitious year-round urban gardener and food preserver looking for a worthy project.
-Nine years later I am happily running a full-time farm and seed business.
-Many can attest to the power of hierloom beans to capture the imagination; for me, it was truly a life and career-changing relationship.
+Over a decade later I am happily running a full-time farm and seed business.
+Many can attest to the power of heirloom beans to capture the imagination; for me, it was truly a life- and career-changing relationship.

 The main activity of the Backyard Beans and Grains Project has been to research varieties of dry legumes, grains, and seed crops that may grow well in our bioregion and run trials to determine their suitability for the small-scale grower.
 The trials are conducted on Certified-Organic farmland near Bellingham, Washington.
 All research is aimed at the small-scale, low-tech grower (including commercial farms that rely primarily on hand labor for weeding and harvest), with a minimal use of fossil fuels and specialized equipment.
 Because our seed varieties are all screened for early maturity and good productivity, our work is highly informative for the larger-scale (mechanical weeding and harvest) grower as well.